testmunk/docs/android.rst

 After you have configured your bash profile, please close all terminal windows to affect your changes.

 ..
 HINT::
-	What is a .bash_profile?
-Where can I find it?

 	.bash_profile is a shell script that gets executed every time you open a new Terminal window.
 It deals with configuration for all of your Terminal commands.
 It can be found in your user folder, `~/`.

 	Take into account that this file might not exist; in that case, create a new empty one.